Today is the tomorrow we worried about yesterday. ~Author Unknown

 When you have anxiety, you may find that your strategies will change and evolve.
 It is a good idea to have a few different ones that you can draw from.
 Some days your strategies will work for you and some days maybe not at all.
 Taking small steps, self-care and having a good support system is crucial for the days that are hard.
 Because you need to remember that tomorrow may be a better day.

-Bell Let’s Talk Day on January 31st to raise awareness about all types of mental illness.
+Bell Let’s Talk Dayat the end of January is a yearly event to raise awareness about all types of mental illness.
 Check out their website at http://letstalk.bell.ca